High Hopes, No Breakthroughs: Trump and Putin's Alaska Summit Fails to Resolve Ukraine Crisis

 While the summit was seen as a significant step towards normalization between the world's largest nuclear powers, the lack of a definitive resolution to the Ukraine crisis drew mixed reactions.
 Ukrainian President Zelensky voiced his aspiration for a trilateral meeting involving Kyiv in the future.

-, spotlighting the dramatic stagecraft that accompanied the high-stakes diplomacy.
+Fox News commentator Robert Maginnis described the summit as a made-for-TV moment, spotlighting the dramatic stagecraft that accompanied the high-stakes diplomacy.
 Trump's warm reception of Putin was seen as a symbolic gesture of dialogue, despite the lack of a solid deal on Ukraine.

 Post-summit, Trump returned to Washington and held a phone conversation with Zelenskyy.
-Meanwhile, U.S. Secretary of State Marco Rubio called the Alaska summit very productive
+Meanwhile, U.S. Secretary of State Marco Rubio called the Alaska summit very productive.

 A Shared Disdain